GM will stop reporting monthly U.S. vehicle sales

 GM’s actions could prompt other automakers to also switch to quarterly U.S. sales reports.
 Major automakers will report March U.S. new vehicle sales on Tuesday.

 Until the early 1990s, most U.S. automakers released sales results every 10 days.
-The former Chrysler Corp, a forerunner of today’s Fiat Chrysler Automobiles NV (FCHA.MI), stopped reporting sales on a 10-day basis in 1990, and rivals followed suit over the next three years.
+The former Chrysler Corp, a forerunner of today’s Fiat Chrysler Automobiles NV, stopped reporting sales on a 10-day basis in 1990, and rivals followed suit over the next three years.

 Reporting by Joe White; Editing by Lisa Shumaker